kratisto/docs/pages/web_cloud/web_hosting/clusters_and_shared_hosting_IP/guide.en-ca.md

 ## Objective

-In this guide, you can find all of the IP addresses for OVHcloud web hosting plans.
+In this guide you can find all of the IP addresses for OVHcloud web hosting plans.
 For example, you can use it to find the IP address you need to enter in your DNS zones, depending on:

-- your cluster/hosting
+- Your cluster/hosting
-- your options (CDN, paid SSL, free SSL...)
+- Your options (CDN, paid SSL, free SSL, etc.)
-- the country you want...
+- The targeted country

 **This guide lists all available IP addresses of OVHcloud Web Hosting plans, sorted by clusters.**